javelit/docs/content/index.md

 next: get-started
 ---

-[Streamlit](https://www.streamlit.io) is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
+[Jeamlit](https://jeamlit.io) is an open-source Java library that makes it easy to create and share beautiful, custom web apps for machine learning, data science, and admin.
 In just a few minutes you can build and deploy powerful data apps - so let’s get started!